pcb2gcode/pcb2gcodeGUI/README.md

 The easiest way to build pcb2gcodeGUI on windows is by downloading the Qt SDK from here http://www.qt.io/download-open-source/ and building it within Qt Creator.
-After that, download a pcb2gcode Windows build and put it in a pcb2gcode/ subfolder of the pcb2gcodeGUI binary
+After that, download a pcb2gcode Windows build and put it in the same folder of the pcb2gcodeGUI binary